datahub-project/datahub/docs/api/tutorials/assertions.md

 ### Column Assertions

-To create a new column assertion, use the `upsertDatasetVolumeAssertionMonitor` GraphQL Mutation.
+To create a new column assertion, use the `upsertDatasetFieldAssertionMonitor` GraphQL Mutation.

 ```graphql
 mutation upsertDatasetFieldAssertionMonitor {